 The program is an extremely useful political resource for the local community.
 Thanks to The Legislature Today, lawmakers and their families are able to stay informed about legislative news.
 Lobbyists also use the program to track how legislation is moving.

-Starting in January 2016, West Virginia Public Broadcasting will begin airing a new television and online channel called "The West Virginia Channel."
-The channel will combine live coverage of The Legislature Today with other public affairs programming.
+In January 2016, West Virginia Public Broadcasting aired a new television and online channel called "The West Virginia Channel."
+The channel combines live coverage of The Legislature Today with other public affairs programming.

 You can watch an episode of The Legislature Today below: